Skip to content

 Types of EMI Shield Devices

 There are almost as many kinds of EMI shield devices as there are applications for them.
-You can get both solid and perforated shields for most material and design types.
+You can get solid and perforated shields for most material and design types.

-EMI Enclosures
+EMI ENCLOSURES

 EMI Enclosures are the simplest type of shield.
 They create a Faraday cage effect by surrounding the equipment it protects.

-Enclosures come in solid and perforated forms depending on the application.
+Enclosures come in solid and perforated forms, depending on the application.
 For example, a microwave uses a perforated enclosure so you can see inside, but the holes are too small for the waves to escape.

-EMI Coatings
+EMI COATINGS

 On the downside, it only takes a single scratch to compromise the protection.

-EMI Filters
+EMI FILTERS

 Because filters don't block all EMI, you can only use them in certain situations.